Skip to page content

 About this Artist

-The French conductor Louis Langrée became Directeur of the Théâtre national de l’Opéra Comique in November 2021, named by the President of France, Emmanuel Macron.
-He has been Music Director of the Cincinnati Symphony Orchestra since 2013 and Music Director of the Mostly Mozart Festival at Lincoln Center since 2003.
+French conductor Louis Langrée became Director of the Théâtre National de l’Opéra-Comique in November 2021, named by the president of France, Emmanuel Macron.
+Following a successful 10 years as Music Director of the Cincinnati Symphony Orchestra, Langrée was appointed Music Director Laureate through the 2027/28 season.

-Louis has guest conducted the Berlin Philharmonic, Vienna Philharmonic, London Philharmonic, Los Angeles Philharmonic, Philadelphia Orchestra, Budapest Festival Orchestra, Czech Philharmonic, NHK Symphony, Orchestre National de France, and Leipzig Gewandhaus, as well as Orchestre des Champs-Elysées, Freiburg Baroque Orchestra.
-In addition to the Met, he frequently conducts at the leading opera houses including the Vienna Staatsoper, Teatro alla Scala, Royal Opera House, Covent Garden, Lyric Opera of Chicago, and Bayerische Staatsoper in Munich, and at festivals including Glyndebourne, Aix-en-Provence, BBC Proms, Edinburgh International, the Hong Kong Arts Festival, Hollywood Bowl, Wiener Festwochen, Salzburg Mozartwoche and Whitsun.
+A regular presence in New York since his 1998 debut, Langrée has conducted about 250 performances and concerts at Lincoln Center, the Mostly Mozart Festival, the Metropolitan Opera, and the New York Philharmonic.
+Guest conducting appearances include the Berlin Philharmonic, Vienna Philharmonic, London Philharmonic Orchestra, The Philadelphia Orchestra, Budapest Festival Orchestra, Czech Philharmonic, NHK Symphony, Orchestre National de France, Orchestre de Paris, and Leipzig Gewandhaus Orchestra.
+In addition to the Met, he frequently conducts at leading opera houses including Vienna Staatsoper, Teatro alla Scala, Royal Opera House (Covent Garden), Lyric Opera of Chicago, and Bayerische Staatsoper in Munich, and at festivals including Glyndebourne, Aix-en-Provence, BBC Proms, Edinburgh International, the Hong Kong Arts Festival, Wiener Festwochen, Salzburg Mozartwoche, and Whitsun.

-Among his recent recordings, the DVD of Thomas’ Hamlet, filmed at the Opéra Comique in Paris with the Orchestre des Champs-Elysées, won the “Best Recording of the Year” Award at the International Opera Awards, “Best Video Performance” at the International Classical Music Awards, the Grand Prix de l’Académie Charles Cros, Caecilia Prize, and Diapason d’Or of the Year.
-His two last CD’s with the Cincinnati Symphony Orchestra were both nominated for "Best Orchestral Performance" at the Grammy Awards.
+Among Langrée’s recent recordings, the DVD of Thomas’ Hamlet, filmed at the Opéra-Comique in Paris with the Orchestre des Champs-Elysées, won the Best Recording of the Year award at the International Opera Awards, Best Video Performance at the International Classical Music Awards, the Grand Prix de l’Académie Charles Cros, the Caecilia Prize, and Diapason d’Or of the Year.
+His two last CDs with the Cincinnati Symphony Orchestra were both nominated for Best Orchestral Performance at the Grammy Awards.